-When you add a domain to your managed Google account, you need to keep in mind some limitations so that you can set up the primary and secondary domains correctly.
-The following topics discuss different features for primary and secondary domains.
+When you add a domain to your Google Workspace or Cloud Identity account, keep in mind some limitations with secondary domains and domain aliases.

-Tip: Google uses the name of your primary domain as the name for your organization as a whole.
-This is the organization name referenced in the sharing options that users see.
-When you add other domains, you might want to change your organization name to a more inclusive name.
+Tip: Google uses the name of your primary domain as the name for your organization.
+The organization name is referenced in the sharing options that users see.
+When you add domains, you might want to change your organization name to a more inclusive name.

 - You can specify only one logo for your domains.
 The same logo appears for users in all domains that are part of your account.

-- G Suite account merge is not supported.
-Some current G Suite customers with multiple domains have separate G Suite accounts for each domain.
-Google does not currently support merging multiple G Suite accounts into a single multiple domain account.
+- Google Workspace account merge is not supported.
+Some current Google Workspace customers with multiple domains have separate Google Workspace accounts for each domain.
+Google does not currently support merging multiple Google Workspace accounts into a single multiple domain account.

-- Migration from domain aliases is not supported.
-Some current G Suite customers use domain aliases for their non-primary domains.
-Google does not currently support the conversion of domain aliases into multi domain accounts.
+Migration from domain aliases is not supported.
+Some current Google Workspace customers use domain aliases for their non-primary domains.
+Google does not currently support the conversion of domain aliases into multi-domain accounts.

-- Searches for sites return sites only in the same domain as the user.
+Search results include only the sites in a user's domain.
 For example, a user with an address in a secondary domain will not find sites created in the primary domain.